edhowland/viper/doc/help/bind.md

 ## View actions

-The View action is the second argument to the bind function.
+The View action is the third argument to the bind function.
 It  is either a block or a lambda function.
 The action is what is desired to speak once the Control action has been completed.